How To Prevent Your Treadmill From Tripping a Circuit Breaker

 It’s best to fix the power outlet and wiring but if you can’t, try to limit how much power the treadmill is consuming by limiting the acceleration and load.

 Sometimes the circuit is tripped by your treadmill issues, which can cause the circuit to get overloaded.
-For example, when your treadmill has an issue with an old conveyor belt, it has to work harder than usual, thus tripping a circuit.
+For example, when your treadmill has an issue with an old belt, inadequate lubrication, or extra friction somewhere in the moving parts, it has to work harder than usual, thus tripping a circuit.

 Read more about taking care of a treadmill’s electronics in this post.